jackfranklin/javascriptplayground.com/_posts/2018-04-19-json-decoding-in-elm.md

 ---
 layout: post
-title: Adding URL support to an Elm app with elm-lang/navigation
-intro: In this 12 minute video I'll show you how to make your Elm application support URLs with the Navigation package.
+title: Getting started with JSON Decoding in Elm
+intro: In this post I'll talk you through getting started with JSON Decoding in Elm and look at breaking down how decoders work.
-githubPath: 2017-10-03-navigation-routing-in-elm
+githubPath: 2018-04-19-json-decoding-in-elm
 ---

+_This post was first published on ElmPlayground.com but has now been updated and moved to this blog._

 Something that continually trips beginners up in Elm is dealing with JSON responses from a third party API.
 I think this is because it's a completely new concept to those picking up Elm from JavaScript.
 It certainly took me a long time to get comfortable with Elm.

-**Update on 18/11/16: Code updated to Elm 0.18**

-Today, in the first post in a series, we'll look at using JSON decoders in Elm to deal with data from an API.
+Today, we'll look at using JSON decoders in Elm to deal with data from an API.
 I've purposefully made some of the data awkward to show some of the more complex parts of decoding JSON.
 Hopefully the APIs you're working with are much better than my fake one, but this post should have you covered if not!

 Before we get into that though, let's go through the basics of Elm decoders.